qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 Language-specific tools are good for automations or research code.
-These examples use Python because that is what we are most familiar with, but explore your preferred ecosystem and you'll find equivalents.
+These examples use Python because that is what we are most familiar with, but explore your preferred ecosystem and you will find equivalents.
 :::